 I had to grudgingly admit that the record review was right, not only with the album, but with “Fall on Me.”
 It was not a fast-paced punk rock song, but a folk anthem, with a soaring chorus and a hint of a political theme (Nuclear war?
 Acid rain?).
 It was the finest moment of the album, and is still one of my favorite R.E.M. songs.

 My friends and I grew to hold this album in the highest regard, and it became a cult classic; such lyrics as “Miles Standish proud” and “Tiger run around the tree” (“Begin the Begin”), “What noisy cats are we” and “Hey captain don’t you want to buy some bone chains and toothpicks?” (“Swan Swan H”) entered our vernacular.
 (These lyrics were bizarre, but at least you could understand them.
 I quickly learned from earlier albums that Michael Stipe’s singing used to be unintelligible.)

 Looking back now, my reluctance to listen to R.E.M. seems comical, especially given their worldwide following and multiplatinum albums.
-(They even appeared on “The Muppet Show,” for goodness’ sake.)
+(They even appeared on “Sesame Street,” for goodness’ sake.)
 This group was harmless, and I bought their back catalogue and discovered the joyous folk-tinged Murmur and the murky Fables of the Reconstruction.
 Green and Out of Time still lay fallow, waiting a few more years to be released.